 They followed Miss Monday back to Roderick’s house, but Roderick was barely aware of his surroundings, even as Monday cleared the path with her crossbow and Jonathan with his gun.
 He simply followed along blindly.
 He could have been eaten alive by the dead and he would hardly have felt it—all he could think about was Rémy.
 All he could see was his face.
 All he could feel—the last kiss they’d shared.

-He was vaguely aware that they’d made it back to his place, of Lockwood and Kass and Palmer staring in dumbstruck horror as they realized that Rémy hadn’t made it back.
+He was vaguely aware that they’d made it back to his place, of Lockwood and Kas and Palmer staring in dumbstruck horror as they realized that Rémy hadn’t made it back.
 In the edge of his vision, he saw Bailey whimpering and circling anxiously around his leg.

 “They’re going to pay,” he said, finally, gritting his teeth.
 “They’re going to pay for this.”